jsiek/abstract-binding-trees/src/rewriting/examples/BlogTypeSafety10Easy4Med1Hard.lagda.md

         ℰM′ = presM M′ (suc (suc (len M′→N))) ≤-refl M→M′ in sem-type-safety M′ N M′→N ℰM′
 ```

+The Type Safety theorem is then a corollary of the Fundamental Lemma
+together with the above lemma regarding multi-step reduction.

 ```
 type-safety : ∀ {A} → (M N : Term)